Saulteaux

-The Saulteaux (pronounced /ˈsɔːltoʊ/, SAWL-toh or in imitation of the French pronunciation /ˈsoːtoʊ/, SOH-toh; also written Salteaux, Saulteau and other variants), otherwise known as the Plains Ojibwe, are a First Nations band government in Ontario, Manitoba, Saskatchewan, Alberta and British Columbia, Canada.
+The Saulteaux (pronounced /ˈsɔːltoʊ/, SAWL-toh or in imitation of the French pronunciation /ˈsoːtoʊ/, SOH-toh; also written Salteaux, Saulteau and other variants), otherwise known as the Plains Ojibwe, Nakawe, or Nakawē, are a First Nations band government in Ontario, Manitoba, Saskatchewan, Alberta and British Columbia, Canada.
 They are a branch of the Ojibwe who pushed west.
 They formed a mixed culture of woodlands and plains Indigenous customs and traditions.

 Ethnic classification

 The Saulteaux are a branch of the Ojibwe Nations within Canada.
 They are sometimes called the Anihšināpē (Anishinaabe).
 Saulteaux is a French term meaning 'waters (eaux) - fall (sault)', and by extension "People of the rapids/water falls", referring to their former location in the area of Sault Ste.
 Marie, Ontario, on the St. Marys River (Michigan–Ontario), which connects Lake Superior with Lake Huron.
 They are primarily hunters and fishers, and when still the primary dwellers of their sovereign land, they had extensive trading relations with the French, British and later Americans at that post.